Patrick Wallace

 Patrick Wallace (born 20 September 1969) is a former professional snooker player from Dungannon in Northern Ireland.
-During his career, which lasted seventeen years from 1994 to 2011, he won two non-ranking titles and was a quarter-finalist in the 2001 World Championship.
+During his career, which lasted seventeen years from 1994 to 2011, he won one non-ranking title and was a quarter-finalist in the 2001 World Championship.

 He attained his highest world ranking, 34th, for the 2001–02 season, but dropped off the main tour several times, latterly in 2011.
 Thereafter Wallace retired as a professional and resumed his career at amateur level for a number of years.
 His nine wins in the Northern Ireland Amateur Championship are a record.

 Career

 Amateur

 After winning the N. Ireland Championship in 1993, Wallace reached the semi-finals of the World Amateur Snooker Championship in Pakistan in December.
 He led eventual champion Tai Pichit 7–4 before losing 8–7.

 Professional

 Wallace turned professional in 1994 and reached the last 32 of the Benson & Hedges Championship, where he lost 1–5 to Rod Lawler.
 He won four qualifying round matches to appear in the last 128 at the 1995 International Open, but there his progress was halted by a 2–5 defeat to Yasin Merchant of India.

 In his second season on the main tour, he improved his personal best performance, recording five victories in the 1995 Grand prix before losing 3–5 in the last 96 to Mark King.
 He was invited to participate in the 1996 Malta Masters, a sixteen-man event, where he won his first match 4–3 against Tony Drago, but Martin Dziewialtowski beat him 4–1 in their quarter-final.

 Wallace did not progress in the following season, dropping from the tour in 1997.
 However, he beat Shaun Murphy 6–4 in the final of Event 4 of the UK Tour in 1998 to secure his immediate return, and at the 1999 Welsh Open, he recorded a last-16 finish for the first time in his career.
 Wallace beat Mark Miller, Wayne Brown, Quinten Hann, Ken Doherty, and Tony Chappel, and held James Wattana to 2–2 before losing 2–5.

 This performance was sufficient for Wallace's ranking to rise from 150th to 84th in time for the 1999–2000 season, and although that season heralded no great results, his run to the final qualifying round of the 2000 World Championship - where eventual quarter-finalist Dominic Dale beat him 10–8 - saw him enter the top 64 for the first time, finishing at 59th.

 The 2000/2001 season was also largely quiet for Wallace, a last-48 showing in the UK Championship, where he again lost to Dale, his best until that season's World Championship.
 Entering at the last-96 stage, he beat Nick Walker 10–2 and Simon Bedford 10–9 to reach the final qualifying round.
 Wallace trailed Joe Perry 0–2 but recovered to win convincingly, 10–4, and thus reached the final stages at the Crucible Theatre for the first time.